How to choose a Malta Citizenship Agent

 Choosing the right Malta Citizenship Agent

-The spectrum of over 190 Malta citizenship agents on the Maltese citizenship agents list ranges from the larger law and accounting firms of the island, to sole practitioners and the IIP's marketing concessionaire.
+The spectrum of over a hundred Malta citizenship agents offering assistance with citizenship applications ranges from the larger law and accounting firms of the island, to sole practitioners.

-Consulting companies staffed by non-lawyers comprise the vast majority of agents and tend to outsource the legal and tax components of citizenship applications.
-They tend to have several sales offices in key markets and as a result are often foreign companies with small local presences outside the island's capital city.
+Consulting companies staffed by non-lawyers comprise the vast majority of agents and tend to deprioritise or outsource the legal and tax components of citizenship applications.
+They tend to have several sales offices in key markets and command an impressive market presence whilst having a small and junior local presence, often outside the island's capital city.

 Accounting firms range from large accounting firms to sole practitioners.
 A representative of a major accounting firm, who preferred to remain unnamed, told us that many accounting firms have joined the Maltese citizenship bandwagon without a real commitment to this mainly personal client offering, given their focus on corporate clients, where they make the largest chunk of their annual revenue from audit and advisory fees.

-Sole practitioners have tended to appear and disappear from the list of licenced IIP agents, often due to lack of traction and inactivity.
-We spoke to senior lawyer Dr Priscilla Mifsud Parker, a big player in this market and respected for her role as STEP Chair for several years, who explains that clients appreciate the personal attention they get from her as a personal citizenship agent, but they also benefit from full tax and legal advice offered by her law firm Chetcuti Cauchi on investments and businesses they set up during or after their citizenship process.
+Sole practitioners have tended to appear and disappear from the professional marketplace, often due to lack of traction, inactivity and lack of access of the width of legal, financial, philanthropic, technical and business expertise required by citizenship by merit applications.
+We spoke to senior citizenship lawyer Dr Priscilla Mifsud Parker, an experienced player in this market and respected for her role as STEP Chair for several years, who explains that clients appreciate the personal and boutique attention they get from her as a personal citizenship agent, but they also benefit from full tax and legal advice offered by her law firm Chetcuti Cauchi on investments and businesses they set up during or after their citizenship process.
 The IIP Marketing Concessionaire's functions are described in a separate article.

 Track Records of Malta Citizenship Agents

-There is no official statistic of the success rates of those on the Malta Citizenship Agents List.
-A recent Maltese Citizenship Regulator Report indicates that rejection rates of agents can be as high as a tragic 87%, indicating the levels of inexperience of some less specialised agents.
-The only stated firm in the report, Chetcuti Cauchi, had a rejection rate at 10%.
-Responding to our requests for comment, Dr JP Chetcuti, another citizenship expert at the firm, explained that the firm conducts extensive due diligence before on-boarding the client and advises clients against applying if, from the lawyer's experience, the application does not stand a reasonable chance of success.
-"10% often represents the rejection of applicants who would have insisted on applying against our advice."
-(Reasons for failing the MIIP due diligence include health issues, difficulties providing documents for source of wealth, or other adverse findings not disclosed by the applicant.)
+There is no official statistic of the success rates of Malta Citizenship Agents.
+A Maltese Citizenship Regulator Report indicates that rejection rates of agents can be as high as a tragic 87%, indicating the levels of inexperience of some less specialised agents.
+The only stated firm in the report on account of the volumes processed, Chetcuti Cauchi, had a rejection rate at 10%.
+In response to our requests for comment, Dr JP Chetcuti, the lead citizenship lawyer at the firm, explained that the firm conducts extensive due diligence before on-boarding the client and does not take on applicants who, in the lawyer's experience, do not stand a reasonable chance of success.
+"Rejections are mostly of applicants who have hidden from us material facts like serious health conditions, significant assets, or other adverse matters depriving us of the ability to properly represent the applicant."

 Fees for Malta Citizenship Agents